dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/nullable-reference-types.md

 [!code-csharp[Main](../../../samples/core/Miscellaneous/NullableReferenceTypes/CustomerWithConstructorBinding.cs?name=CustomerWithConstructorBinding&highlight=6-9)]

 Unfortunately, in some scenarios constructor binding isn't an option; navigation properties, for example, cannot be initialized in this way.
-In those cases, you can simply initialize the property to null with the help of the null-forgiving operator (but see below for more details):
+In those cases, you can simply initialize the property to `null` with the help of the null-forgiving operator (but see below for more details):

 [!code-csharp[Main](../../../samples/core/Miscellaneous/NullableReferenceTypes/Order.cs?range=19)]

 ### Required navigation properties

 Required navigation properties present an additional difficulty: although a dependent will always exist for a given principal, it may or may not be loaded by a particular query, depending on the needs at that point in the program ([see the different patterns for loading data](xref:core/querying/related-data)).
-At the same time, it is undesirable to make these properties nullable, since that would force all access to them to check for null, even if they are required.
+At the same time, it may be undesirable to make these properties nullable, since that would force all access to them to check for `null`, even when the navigation is known to be loaded and therefore cannot be `null`.

 This isn't necessarily a problem!
 As long as a required dependent is properly loaded (e.g. via `Include`), accessing its navigation property is guaranteed to always return non-null.
-On the other hand, accessing a navigation property without first loading the dependent is a programmer error; as such, it may be acceptable for the navigation property to return null, and when for the (buggy) code to throw a `NullReferenceException`.
-After all, the code is using EF incorrectly.
+On the other hand, the application may choose to check whether or not the relationship is loaded by checking if the navigation is `null`.
+In such cases, it is reasonable to make the navigation nullable.
+This means that required navigations from the dependent to the principal:

+- Should be non-nullable if it is considered a programmer error to access a navigation when it is not loaded.
+- Should be nullable if it acceptable for application code to check the navigation to determine whether or not the relationship is loaded.

 If you'd like a stricter approach, you can have a non-nullable property with a nullable [backing field](xref:core/modeling/backing-field):